 Since then, however, we have moved beyond this traditionally cultured

 variety, adding other ingredients as well as allowing the cheese to

 "age" for at least 48 hours (or longer) to develop a firm sliceable

-texture very close to the sharp taste of milk cheese.
+texture with a sharp taste close to that of milk cheese.

 Using different types of seeds, in addition to nut combinations, also produces unique and savory flavors comparable to cheddar, feta or gouda.

-One of the leading authorities in the nut and seed cheese-making world is raw food chef and recipe book author Matthew Kenney, owner of the famed New York raw organic restaurant Pure Food and Wine.
-He has, over the years, experimented extensively with making gourmet vegan cheeses and was quoted in a published LA Weekly article stating that most cheeses he serves are actually cultured "between 3-4 weeks."
+One of the leading authorities in the nut and seed cheese-making world is American celebrity chef and recipe book author Matthew Kenney, who specializes in plant-based cuisine.
+He has, over the years, experimented extensively with making gourmet vegan cheeses and was quoted in a published LA Weekly article stating that most cheeses he serves are aged "usually three to four weeks."

 These types of seed and nut cheeses are made much the same way you would make dairy cheese by separating the curds from the whey, using the same cheese-making methods that have been employed for centuries.
 When making seed cheese recipes, the blended seed and nut mixture is placed into a mesh nut milk bag and pressure is applied to remove the liquid whey from the protein and fat solids.

 Unlike dairy cheeses, these raw vegan versions are not made with seed or nut "milk" because they have a better flavor and texture when created with the whole seeds or nuts.
-The blended mixture is then strained over a period of time to reduce the whey content and intensify the sharpness of the cheese.
+The liquid whey is strained out of the blended mixture over a period of time to "age" it and intensify the sharpness of the cheese.